asciingh/Data-Visualization/reports/correspondence.md

 complete the presentation prompts in the assigned Rmd document, save, commit, pull, and push to GitHub.

 All the tutorials and exercises are online.
-Work thru them all as soon as you can to make sure you haven’t missed any small details of coding or rhetoric.
+Work through them all as soon as you can to make sure you haven’t missed any small details of coding or rhetoric.

 There has been about a week now without any progress.
 This could be a problem for you if you cannot manage to make up the missed work,